ModelEarth/data-pipeline/industries/naics/README.md

 ### County Business Patterns (CBP)

+"The Business Patterns series covers most of the country’s economic activity, but excludes data on self-employed individuals, employees of private households, railroad employees, agricultural production employees, and most government employees."

 State-county-naics files previouly resided in [us/state](https://github.com/modelearth/community-data/tree/master/us/state) <span class="local" style="display:none">- <a href="../../../us/state">view on localhost</a></span>

 USEPA has these 2 crosswalks.
 (There are no naics industry titles in these.)